No Longer By-Standers: Creating Peace in Violent Times

 What do you think is the relationship between religion and violence?

-What is the relationship between religion and peace/peacemaking
+What is the relationship between religion and peace/peacemaking?

 (8 minutes) Peace is Flowing Like a River